azure-adventure-day/aad-team/setup-infra-gameengine.md

 # Infrastructure Setup (READ CAREFULLY)
-First you have to create required Azure resources for your team.<br/>
+First you have to create the required Azure resources for your team.<br/>
 To make things easy we created a **deploy-team.sh** script for you - it is using [Terraform](https://www.terraform.io/intro/index.html) underneath.

+> **Attention: You only need to do the following once as a team - not every team member need to do it!**

 Find below instructions how to...
 1. provision all needed **Azure services**